deepshard/truffle-app-template/README.md

     - Executing shell commands
     """
     def __init__(self) -> None:
+        # this is the data that the Agent sees when selecting your app
         self.metadata = truffle.AppMetadata(
             name="pythonsoftwareengineer",
             description="Writes and executes Python code to accomplish tasks"